Wallaville railway line: Extension

 As an employment measure during the depression, the line was extended beyond Wallaville about 10 kilometres via Innes to Morganville but still well short of the original Kalliwa Creek proposal.
 Located near the banks of the Perry River, Morganville was named in honour of the Railways Minister Godfrey Morgan and after whom the town of Glenmorgan in southwest Queensland was also named.
 Passing through Innes Siding, the extension opened on 3 October 1931.
 The Morganville extension generated some year round traffic in hoop pine logs and cattle.

 Closure

-The Innes Siding to Morganville section closed on 1 November 1960 and from Wallaville to Innes closed on 1 May 1964.
+The Innes Siding to Morganville section closed on 31 October 1960 and from Wallaville to Innes Siding closed on 30 April 1964.
 It must be assumed that they were not viable.
-The remaining section from Goondoon to Wallaville closed from 15 June 1964.
-It was sold to the Wallaville sugar mill, which converted the majority to a two foot gauge sugar cane tramway.
+The remaining section from Goondoon to Wallaville closed on 30 June 1964.
+The trackbed was sold to the Wallaville sugar mill, which converted the majority to a two foot gauge sugar cane tramway.